bloock/bloock-managed-api/README.md

 6. **Access the API:**

-    - After running the Docker Compose command, the Bloock Identity Managed API will be accessible at http://localhost:8080.
+    - After running the Docker Compose command, the Bloock Managed API will be accessible at http://localhost:8080.
 You can make API requests to interact with the service.

-By following these steps, you can quickly set up the Bloock Identity Managed API with your chosen database type using the provided Docker Compose files.
+By following these steps, you can quickly set up the Bloock Managed API with your chosen database type using the provided Docker Compose files.

 ### Standalone Setup